turingschool-examples/week1-html-css-exercises/README.md

 * Google how to make text all capital using CSS.
 This style rule should be applied to the paragraph tag.
 * Article elements should have a black dotted border of 5 pixels, and a margin of 5 pixels.

+Extension:
+* Grab a more interesting font from google!

 ![Zed the Alien](assets/zed.png)